-Is a T-Cell Count?
+Is a T Cell Count?

 an immunodeficiency disorder, such as HIV, or other conditions, such as cancer

-Symptoms of an immunodeficiency disorder include:
+The symptoms of an immunodeficiency disorder include:

-- frequent, recurring infections
+- frequently recurring infections

 - severe infections from bacteria or other

 - trouble recovering from illnesses

-- infections that are not responding to treatments
+- infections that don’t respond to treatments

 - recurring fungal infections, such as yeast

 - viral infections, such as influenza

 - cancers that affect the blood or lymph nodes, such